 - Theory and Practice of Security (SEST-5000) in the first semester of the program

-- Grand Strategy and Military Operations (SEST-5001) in the first semester of the program
+- Strategy, Policy, and Military Operations (SEST-5001) in the first semester of the program

 - The core course in the chosen area of concentration in the first or second semester of the program